What is the Water Quality in Lawrence, Massachusetts?

-Let’s dive deeper into what’s in Lawrence water.
+Let’s look closer at what’s in Lawrence water.

 What’s in Lawrence water?